Low Testosterone Remains Untreated in Majority of Men

 Androgen deficiency, the condition marked by lower levels of male hormones, continues to go untreated in a significant portion of men.
 This issue persists despite these men having adequate access to medical care, as noted in a report in the Archives of Internal Medicine, one of the JAMA/Archives journals.

-This condition, (low testosterone), affects men of all ages.
-According to background information within the article, testosterone therapy prescriptions see an uptick in recent years.
+This condition (low testosterone), affects men of all ages.
+According to background information within the article, testosterone therapy prescriptions have seen an uptick in recent years.
 Still, the understanding of treatment patterns for androgen deficiency remains somewhat unclear amongst community-dwelling U.S. males.

 Understanding the Treatment Gap: A Study by New England Research Institutes